paolomonella/ursus/documentation.md

 Boundaries between words
 ========================

-1. Contemporary word boundaries: The `<w>` element marks the word boundaries defined by the encoder according to the contemporary linguistic model of Latin.
+1. Linguistic word boundaries: The `<w>` element marks the word boundaries defined by the encoder according to the contemporary linguistic model of Latin.
 They therefore belong to the LL, not to the gL.

-2. Manuscript word boundaries: The word boundaries as conceived by the scribe and graphically marked in the manuscript are encoded in the present edition with
+2. Graphic word boundaries: The word boundaries as conceived by the scribe and graphically marked in the manuscript are encoded in the present edition with

         <pc ana="space"> </pc>